just1inmany/CS-230-Group-4/README.md

 **D. Teams - Give a picture and a biography for each person in the leadership of your company (which are your groupmates) and discuss their strengths as it i relates to the formation of this startup tech company.
 Read this for more detailed discussion and example.**

+**E. Strategy: for next 3 to 5 years.
+In addition, please share at least one case study of the closest potential competitor and what you learned from it in terms of maximizing the startups potential for the future.**

+    1.

 Possible Slogans:
 "A smart man has a saef (smart?) home" ...
 "Bringing security and convenience to your home" ...
 "SaefHoam: An allegiance to convenience"